Mary Beth Ruskai: Education

-Ruskai graduated from Notre Dame College in Cleveland, Ohio in 1965 with a BS in chemistry.
+Ruskai was the daughter of Michael J. Ruskai and Evelyn M. Ruskai (née Gortz).
+She had three sisters.
+She graduated from Notre Dame College in Cleveland, Ohio in 1965 with a BS in chemistry.
 She simultaneously received her M.A. in mathematics and her Ph.D. in physical chemistry from the University of Wisconsin–Madison in 1969.
+Her PhD thesis was about the N-Representability Problem.

 Career

 She was the Battelle postdoctoral fellow in mathematical physics at the Institut de Physique Theorique in Geneva Switzerland from 1969 to 1971.
 She spent most of her career at the University of Massachusetts Lowell, where she was on the faculty from 1977 until she took early retirement in 2002.
-From 2003 to 2013 she was based at Tufts University, and is currently an associate member of the Institute for Quantum Computing.
+From 2003 to 2013 she was based at Tufts University, from 2011 to 2016 she was an associate member of the Institute for Quantum Computing, and from 2016 to 2023 Adjunct Professor at the University of Vermont.